 Build a solid foundation in fraud prevention, detection and deterrence with Principles of Fraud Examination, the most comprehensive course on the subject.
-Explore the four basic areas of fraud examination: Fraud Prevention and Deterrence, Legal Elements of Fraud, Fraudulent Financial Transactions and Fraud Investigation.
+Explore the four basic areas of fraud examination: Financial Transactions & Fraud Schemes, Law, Investigation and Fraud Prevention & Deterrence.
 This course is taught by leading practitioners who will provide best-practices guidance and expert insight on dealing with the professional challenges you encounter daily.

 For 3½ days, immerse yourself in anti-fraud training while interacting with colleagues and peers.
 The course includes lectures, group discussions and video presentations.
 In addition to anti-fraud training, this event provides many opportunities to network with your peers, as well as with ACFE staff and faculty members, at group lunches and social functions.

 Austin, TX | December 15-18, 2014

 | Behavioral Ethics

 | Computer Science